 TV tuners from various manufacturers are available for purchase today.
-Many TV tuners even come with a Media Center remote control that enables you to change channels, record a show, and much more—all from across the room.
+Many TV tuners even come with a Windows Media Center remote that enables you to change channels, record a show, and much more—all from across the room.
 When shopping for a TV tuner, keep an eye out for these three basic types:

 An internal TV tuner card, which you must install inside your computer.